Homemade Turmeric Ginger Gummies for Wellness Boost

 • These turmeric ginger gummies are a fun and healthy treat for both kids and adults.

 • I made this batch with lemon, mandarin, and coconut water, but you can easily switch it up with apple juice, grape juice, or blended berries.
-Whatever flavors you choose, the result is a refreshing, nutrient-packed snack that supports your healthy lifestyle.
+Whatever flavors you choose, the result is a refreshing, nutrient-packed snack that can support your healthy lifestyle.

 👉 Want to make more fruity treats?
 Try my Oat Crisps with Apple and Coconut oil, Easy & Healthy Breakfast Oatmeal with Fruit, and Cinnamon Overnight Oats with Apple.